Aristek SystemsContact Us

 One of the most prominent ethical concerns related to the future of AI in education concerns learner data protection and privacy.
 AI systems often collect extensive data about participants’ learning behavior, performance, and interests.
 The most rumored concerns include:

-Check out our POV on this sensitive topic and what ethical standards software developers should adhere to. (interlinking with a cluster article)
+Check out our POV on this sensitive topic and what ethical standards software developers should adhere to.

-AI & data privacy in education
+AI and data privacy in education

 When selecting AI tools that require registration, the school should check the following: